Smallville

 Smallville is an American superhero television series developed by writer-producers Alfred Gough and Miles Millar, based on the DC Comics character Superman created by Jerry Siegel and Joe Shuster.
 The series was produced by Millar/Gough Ink, Tollin/Robbins Productions, DC Entertainment, and Warner Bros.
 Television.
-The series follows the coming-of-age adventures of teenage Clark Kent (Tom Welling) in his fictional hometown of Smallville, Kansas, before he formally becomes the Man of Steel.
+It follows the coming-of-age adventures of teenage Clark Kent (Tom Welling) in his fictional hometown of Smallville, Kansas, before he formally becomes the Man of Steel.
 The first four seasons focus on the high school life of Clark and his friends, his complicated romance with neighbor girl Lana Lang (Kristin Kreuk), and his friendship with future nemesis Lex Luthor (Michael Rosenbaum).
-From season five onwards, Smallville ventures into Clark's early adult years, eventually focusing on his career alongside Lois Lane (Erica Durance) at the Daily Planet and introducing other DC comic book superheroes and villains.
+From season five onward, Smallville ventures into Clark's early adult years, eventually focusing on his career alongside Lois Lane (Erica Durance) at the Daily Planet and introducing other DC comic book superheroes and villains.

 Before the production, Bruce Wayne, a drama series chronicling the young protagonist's journey toward Batman, was proposed first.
 Although that series failed to generate interest, it inspired the idea of a Superman origin story, which later became Smallville.
 Gotham later used that idea three years after Smallvilles conclusion.

 Series developers Gough and Millar pitched their "no tights, no flights" rule to the president of Warner Bros.
 Television, reducing the Man of Steel to the bare moral essentials and examining what led Clark Kent to become the iconic superhero.
 After seven seasons with the show, Gough and Millar departed with little explanation.
 Smallville was primarily filmed in and around Vancouver, British Columbia, with local businesses and buildings substituting for Smallville locations.
 Most of the music for the first six seasons was composed by Mark Snow, who incorporated elements of John Williams's musical score from the Superman film series.
 Louis Febre (who worked with Snow from the beginning) became the series' primary composer in season seven.